State Space Agency of Ukraine: History

+and the creation of the agency many Ukrainian people active in spaceflight and spaceflight productions were instrumental in the Soviet space program.

+Creation

-The agency is a minor descendant of the Soviet space program that was passed mostly to the Russian Federal Space Agency.
+The agency is a minor descendant of the Soviet space program, most of which passed to the Russian Federal Space Agency.
 The agency took over all of the former Soviet defense industrial complex that was located on the territory of Ukraine.
 The space industry of Ukraine started in 1937 when a group of scientists led by Heorhiy Proskura launched a large stratospheric rocket near Kharkiv.

 In 1954, the Soviet government transformed the car producer Yuzhmash (Dnipropetrovsk) into a rocket company.
 Since that time, the city of Dnipropetrovsk has been known in the Anglophone world as the Soviet Rocket City.

 As of April 2009, the Ukrainian National Space Agency was planning to launch a Ukrainian communications satellite by September 2011 and a Sich-2 before the end of 2011.

 The Ukrainian built RD-843 engine is used for the upper stage of the European Vega rocket.

 The first stage of the U.S. Antares rocket was developed by the Yuznoye SDO and produced by Yuzhmash.

+On 8 March 2025, an employee of the Agency was arrested by SBU for alleged espionage on Ukrainian defense properties for Russia.
+He was tried under martial law and sentenced to the maximum 15 years in prison with confiscation of property.